Computer Science Department

 They talk about the IT department

-"Following a baccalaureate S where I was introduced to programming, I joined the computer science license of the USMB.
-This academics taught me the different bases of computer science with a theoretical and practical part.
-Teamwork is encouraged throughout the academics which is a real plus in my opinion.
-It also prepares us for the development of more substantial projects, especially in the 2nd and 3rd years.
-A project I did with 4 other students was a multiplayer serious game.
-Presenting the work done to the client on a regular basis and understanding the new ideas it triggers in him is extremely gratifying.
-I was then able to continue in the computer science master's program, which allowed me to progressively define my professional path, especially through the internship in a company and the different fields studied (web architecture, mobile development, artificial intelligence, etc.).
-By concluding my studies with a work-study program, I was able to develop and demonstrate my skills by applying them to the problems of a cybersecurity company that then hired me."
+"Following a Baccalauréat S in which I was introduced to programming, I joined the USMB's computer science bachelor's degree program.
+At academics , I learned all the basics of computer science, with both theoretical and practical aspects.
+Teamwork is encouraged throughout academics , which I think is a real plus.
+It also prepares us for more substantial projects, especially in the 2nd and 3rd years.
+One project I worked on with 4 other students was a multiplayer serious game.
+It's extremely gratifying to be able to present our work to the customer on a regular basis, and to understand the new ideas it triggers in them.
+I was then able to continue my studies in the Computer Science Masters program, which enabled me to gradually refine my career path, in particular through the work placement and the various fields studied (web architecture, mobile development, artificial intelligence, etc.).
+By concluding my studies with a work-study program, I was able to develop and demonstrate my skills by applying them to the problems of a cybersecurity company, which then hired me."

 Hugo

 "When you go back to school after working, you enter the classroom with a different outlook.
-This was the case for me when I arrived in L3 STIC, in 2016.
-Behind my classmates who had done L1 and L2, I progressed quickly thanks to the balanced classes and TPs.
-If like me you are willing and passionate, the teaching team will be behind you and will ensure your follow-up throughout the academics.
-Very abstract at first sight, some subjects will end up making sense in your professional career.
+This was my case when I arrived in L3 STIC, in 2016.
+Behind my classmates who had done L1 and L2, I made rapid progress thanks to the balanced classes and practical work.
+If, like me, you are willing and passionate, the teaching team will be behind you and will ensure your follow-up throughout academics.
+Although abstract at first glance, some subjects will end up making sense in your professional career.

-More than technical knowledge, I acquired a culture of computer science that allows me to be efficient quickly on any technology.
-Before the end of my work-study master's degree, I signed a permanent contract with the company of my choice.
+More than just technical skills, I acquired an IT culture that enabled me to be effective quickly on any technology.
+Before the end of my sandwich course, I signed a permanent contract with the company of my choice.

 <strong>Swan</strong>

 "I enrolled in the STIC INFO program at the University of Savoie to resume my studies in Computer Science.
-I wanted to train for a job that combined scientific activity, teamwork, and concrete applications.
-At the university, I was able to learn the job of a developer with attentive teachers.
-The complete program and the fact of evolving in a human-sized group allowed me to blossom in these studies and to access an interesting and motivating job as an engineer.
+I wanted to train for a job that combined scientific activity, teamwork and practical applications.
+At the university, I was able to learn the job of developer from attentive teachers.
+The comprehensive program and the fact that I was part of a group on a human scale enabled me to flourish in my studies and to find an interesting and motivating job as an engineer."

 <strong>Céline</strong>

-"I did my 2nd and 3rd year of a degree in Mathematics atUniversité Savoie Mont Blanc.
-The university then allowed me to change my path and to enter directly into a 3rd year of a Computer Science degree.
-I then continued in this branch, by following the Master in Computer Science.
-This academics gave me a lot of knowledge and skills in both the practical and theoretical aspects.
-It prepares very well for professional insertion.
-In the first year of the master, the internship was about a technical and functional study of Google technologies.
-The 2nd year internship allowed me to join an IOS development team in a Savoyard company specialized in the realization of software applications for smartphones.
-I was hired there at the end of my internship and I don't see the time passing by as I love what I do so much !
+"I did my 2nd and 3rd years of undergraduate studies in Mathematics atUniversité Savoie Mont Blanc.
+The university then allowed me to change direction and go straight into a 3rd year Computer Science degree.
+I then went on to study for a Masters in Computer Science.
+This academics provided me with a wealth of knowledge and skills, both practical and theoretical.
+It's an excellent preparation for the world of work.
+In the 1st year of the Master's program, the internship involved a technical and functional study of Google technologies.
+The 2nd year internship enabled me to join an IOS development team at a Savoy-based company specializing in smartphone software applications.
+I was taken on as soon as I finished my internship, and I can't see the time passing because I love what I'm doing so much!

 <strong>Nicolas</strong>